DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 You can share variables between test hook functions and test code in the *test context* object.

-Use the [t.ctx](../../reference/test-api/testcontroller/ctx.md) property to access the test context.
+Use the [t.ctx](../../reference/test-api/testcontroller/ctx.md) property to access test context.

 ```js
 fixture `Fixture1`